tdunn1248/httpAuthentication_phase2/README.md

         - with a valid email, and matching passwords
           - a new user should be inserted into the database
           - your session cookie should be updated with the new user id
-          - you should be logged in and redirected to the homepage
+          - you should be logged in anX redirected to the homepage
     - and you visit `/login` you see:
       - a form with:
         - email